mengdotzip/sleipnir/README.md

 All goroutines closed successfully

 ```
+> [!NOTE]
-**NOTE** If you want the PKCS#8  format instead of OpenSSH you will have to run sleipnir with -verbose
+> If you want the PKCS#8  format instead of OpenSSH you will have to run sleipnir with -verbose

 ## Tests
 Benchmark the speed of the ssh keygen per core and the Sleipnir keys/s: